Rogue One: Filming

-Principal photography on the film began at Pinewood Studios, Buckinghamshire, on August 8, 2015.
-Much of the other photography was completed near Pinewood Studios at Buckinghamshire, UK where huge sets were built to complement scenes filmed elsewhere in the world.
-The film was shot using Ultra Panavision 70 lenses with Arri Alexa 65 large format digital 6K cameras.
+Principal photography on the film began at Pinewood Studios, Buckinghamshire, on August 8, 2015, where huge sets were built to complement scenes that were to be filmed elsewhere in the world.
+The movie was shot using Ultra Panavision 70 lenses with Arri Alexa 65 large format digital 6K cameras.

-Filming locations were used around the world.
-In Iceland, the crew shot in Reynisfjara, and around the mountains of Hjörleifshöfði and Hafursey at Mýrdalssandur, which were used to represent Lah'mu and Eadu.
-Also used were the Krafla area with its volcanic crater and around Lake Mývatn's rock formations.
+Filming also took place in various locations around the world.
+In Iceland, the crew shot in Reynisfjara, and around the mountains of Hjörleifshöfði and Hafursey at Mýrdalssandur, which were used to represent the Erso homestead on Lah'mu and the Imperial research facility on Eadu respectively.
+Also used as filming locations were the Krafla area with its volcanic crater and around Lake Mývatn's rock formations.
 The islands of Gan and Baresdhoo of the Laamu Atoll in the Maldives, as well as the former RAF Bovingdon airfield, were used to represent Scarif.
-Wadi Rum in Jordan was used to represent Jedha.
+Wadi Rum in Jordan and the fortification of Masada in Israel was used to represent Jedha.
 Pymmes Park in Edmonton, London was also used for location filming, and scenes set on Yavin 4 were filmed at Cardington Airfield.
-Gareth Edwards selected the London Underground's Canary Wharf station as a location for a chase scene in an Imperial base; the location shoot took place between midnight and 4 am, when the station was closed to the public.
+Gareth Edwards selected the London Underground's Canary Wharf station as a location for a chase scene in an Imperial base; the location shoot took place overnight, when the station was closed to the public.

-The film spent an estimated total of $265 million and received a $45.5 million subsidy from the United Kingdom's film incentive program.
+Early reports put the production budget of the film at $200 million.
+After the film was released, according to reports based on tax filing in the United Kingdom, the film had spent an estimated total of $280.2 million and was eligible for UK film production tax breaks which brought the final net cost down to $232.4 million.